reese949/datascience/README.md

 ## Projects
 Below is a list of projects included in this repository:

-- **Project 1**: Blackrock Technology Sector ETF vs. S&P 500 Benchmark Analysis
+- **Project 1**: BlackRock Inc's Tech Index vs. S&P 500 Benchmark Analysis
-  - **Description**: In this project, I used Python to explore, clean, aggregate, and visualize two stock market datasets.
-The first dataset is for Blackrock's iShares Technology ETF (IYW) while the second dataset is for the S&P 500 Index Fund (SPX).
+  - **Description**: Which is a better index for your money?
+The S&P 500 or BlackRock Inc's Technology Index Fund?
+In this project, we'll find out.
 The goal of this project is to inform investors of the best performing investment vehicle by using real, historical data.
   - **Technologies Used**: Python, Pandas, Matplotlib.
   - **Key Findings**: Blackrock's Technology ETF has a higher annual growth rate than the S&P 500, however, it took much longer for the technology sector to recover from the "dot com" collapse while the S&P recovered much faster.
 Therefore, the S&P 500 index is a better investment for beginner and casual investors, while the technology sector is better for a growth-oriented investor who plans on actively monitoring their investment.

-- **Project 2**: World Happiness Data Analysis
+- **Project 2**:
-  - **Description**: In this project, I explore, clean, aggregate, and visualize datasets from the World Happiness Report conducted by Gallup.
+SQL Analytics for Northwind Traders
+  - **Description**: Northwind Traders is a wholesale provider of consumer staples.
+We're going to analyze sales data from Northwind Traders to find meaninful insights for upper management.
-  - **Technologies Used**: Python, Pandas, Matplotlib
+  - **Technologies Used**: Python, SQL
-  - **Key Findings**: Family and Economy are the greatest contributing factors to the average person's happiness.
-The happiest English speaking country is New Zealand, coming in at 9th place, while the United States ranks at 14th place.
+  - **Key Findings**: Steve Buchanan was the highest performing salesperson in 1996.
+Beverages came in 1st place as the highest performing category, followed by Dairy Products in 2nd place.

 ## Installation